luraess/julia-parallel-course-EGU21/README.md

 You should then see two figures saved in a newly created output folder, the second being the comparison between modelled and observed ice thickness distribution over Greenland:

 ![Greenland ice cap](docs/iceflow_out2.png)

+### Running on GPUs

+Some infos on Nvidia CUDA and JuliaGPU and CUDA.jl here.

 ⤴️ [_back to content_](#content)